Rhino to Revit workflow

 When surfaces taper to a point, this is generally not a problem for creating a mass.
 However, if you intend to use the mass to generate Revit native elements such as a wall-by-face or a curtain system, it will likely fail.
-To avoid this you can either rebuild the surface in another manner or truncate the surface to avoid the singularity.
+To avoid this, you can either rebuild the surface in another manner or truncate the surface to avoid the singularity.
 In the example below the surface on the left has been generated using a loft and then trimmed.
-Whereas the surface on the right was generated using a sweep 2 rail.
-Due to the converging UV grid on the right surface Revit is unable to generating a wall-by-face.
+Whereas the surface on the right was created using a sweep 2 rail.
+Due to the converging UV grid on the right surface Revit is unable to generate a wall-by-face.

 Now that you know how to build your Rhino model so that it won’t fail, here is how to import it into Revit:

 - Export Rhino geometry (using origin 0,0,0) to a *sat file

 - Created a new conceptual mass family in Revit

 - Save family to your project library location

 - Load family into the main building and place component

 - Place component onto its workset, for example’ façade mass’

 - If creating walls, use the ‘wall by face’ command

 - If the geometry needs to be modified, use the Rhino model as the ‘master’ file